Peter Nolasco

-Though there is debate about whether Nolasco was born in France or Spain, is clear that he was in Barcelona when he was a teenager, became part of an army fighting the Moors in the Iberian peninsula, and was appointed tutor to the young king, James I of Aragon.
+Though there is debate about whether Nolasco was born in France or Spain, it is clear that he was in Barcelona when he was a teenager and became part of an army fighting the Moors in the Iberian Peninsula and was appointed tutor to the young king, James I of Aragon.

 Background

 Between the eighth and the fifteenth centuries, medieval Europe was in a state of intermittent warfare between the Christian kingdoms of southern Europe and the Muslim polities of North Africa, Southern France, Sicily and portions of Spain.
-According to James W. Brodman, the threat of capture, whether by pirates or coastal raiders, or during one of the region's intermittent wars, was a continuous threat to residents of Catalonia, Languedoc, and the other coastal provinces of medieval Christian Europe.
+According to James W. Brodman, the threat of capture, whether by pirates or coastal raiders or during one of the region's intermittent wars, was a continuous threat to residents of Catalonia, Languedoc and the other coastal provinces of medieval Christian Europe.
 Raids by militias, bands, and armies from both sides was an almost annual occurrence.

 Alfonso VIII's incursions into Andalusia in 1182 are said to have brought him over 2,000 captives and thousands in ransom, while in 1191 the governor of Córdoba, took 3,000 prisoners and 15,000 head of cattle in an attack on Silves.
 For over six hundred years, these constant armed confrontations produced numerous war prisoners on both sides.
 Any Christian or Muslim near the ever-shifting territorial borders was in danger of capture.
 Captives were considered war booty.
 Those not ransomed were sold as slaves.
-In the lands of Visigothic Spain, both Christian and Moslem societies had become accustomed to the buying and selling of captives.
+In the lands of Visigothic Spain, both Christian and Islamic societies had become accustomed to the buying and selling of captives.
 In the thirteenth century, in addition to spices, slaves constituted one of the goods of the flourishing trade between Christian and Moslem ports.

 Life

-Sources for the origins of the Mercedarians are scant and almost nothing is known of the founder, Peter Nolasco.
+Sources for the origins of the Mercedarians are scant, and almost nothing is known of their founder, Peter Nolasco.
 A narrative developed between the fifteenth and early seventeenth centuries that culminated in Nolasco's canonization as a saint in 1628.
 The two earliest accounts, those written by the mid-fifteenth-century Mercedarian chroniclers Nadal Gaver and Pedro Cijar, declare the founder, the son of a merchant, to be from the French village of Mas-Saintes-Puelles, near the town of Castelnaudary, in the modern department of Aude.
 A fuller account of his life by Francisco Zumel appeared in 1588 and is the basis for the biography given in the Acta sanctorum.

 According to Butler, Nolasco followed Simon de Montfort in the war against the Albigensians.
-In the Battle of Muret Montfort had defeated and killed King Peter II of Aragon, and took his son James prisoner, a child of six years old and sent him back to Aragon with Nolasco, then twenty-five years old, appointed his tutor.
+In the Battle of Muret, Montfort had defeated and killed King Peter II of Aragon; taken his son James, a child of six years, prisoner; and sent him back to Aragon with Nolasco, who was twenty-five years old, being appointed his tutor.

-After making a pilgrimage to Our Lady of Montserrat, Nolasco went to Barcelona where he began to practice various works of charity.
+After making a pilgrimage to Our Lady of Montserrat, Nolasco went to Barcelona, where he began to practice various works of charity.
 Nolasco became concerned with the plight of Christians captured in Moorish raids and decided to establish a religious order to succor these unfortunates.